Migrating Data From Arc to the Isilon archival storage

 See the man page for tar for additional information and details on the command.

-You can transfer files between any two Linux-based systems using either scp or rsync.
-Files can be moved directly from Shamu to Arc using the methods below.
+You can transfer files between any locations in a Linux system or, in fact, between any two Linux-based systems, using either rsync or cp.
+Files can be moved directly from Arc to the Isilon archival storage using the methods below.

 Transfer Using RSYNC

-The rsync utility helps in synchronizing files maintianed on source and destination systems.
-Unlike scp, rsync copies only the changed portions of individual files.
+The rsync utility helps in synchronizing files and directories between a source and destination path.
+Unlike cp, rsync copies only the changed portions of individual files.
 Therefore, it is efficient to use rsync when you only need to update a small fraction of a large dataset at the destination location.
 The syntax of rsync is as follows:

 This command copies the file "myfile" to the destination directory on Arc.